For the media

 Come September, the lazy days of summer give way to back-to-school schedules and bustling morning routines.
 But for many parents, it can be challenging getting kids back on target for an early rise after much of their summer is spent sleeping in.

-According to Dr. Victoria Sharma, medical director of the Sharp Grossmont Comprehensive Sleep Center, kids who sleep in later will likely have the most trouble transitioning to back-to-school schedules.
+According to Dr. Victoria Sharma, medical director of the Sharp Grossmont Comprehensive Sleep Center, kids who sleep in later will likely have the most trouble transitioning back to school schedules.
 "Age largely determines how much sleep kids need per night.
 Youngsters between ages 6 and 13 need nine to 11 hours of sleep, while those ages 14 and up should get eight to 10 hours of shut-eye," she says.

 But regardless of your child's age, if you're a parent who doesn't have their kids back on a sleep schedule yet, there are ways to do so.